bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 --------

-The code tab is part of almost all inscription masks and allows the user to define the semantics (behaviour) of the corresponding process element with the built-in :ref:`ivyscript`.
+The code tab is part of almost all inscription masks and allows the user to define the semantics (behavior) of the corresponding process element with the built-in :ref:`ivyscript`.

 .. figure:: /_images/process-elements/tab-code.png